bartek1009x/bartek1009x/README.md

 ## Languages I use the most
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=bartek1009x&theme=synthwave)

-I'm also writing a game in Java, and have also written a few lines of C++, Go and Kotlin in my life, but not too many.
+I'm writing a game in Java too, and have also written a few lines of C#, C++, Go and Kotlin in my life, but not too many.

 ## Some cool repos
 [![Repo 1 Card](https://github-readme-stats.vercel.app/api/pin/?username=bartek1009x&repo=simpleenum&theme=synthwave)](https://github.com/bartek1009x/simpleenum)